 Guideline 1: No location should suffer a worse service as a consequence of a HS line opening.
-Self-evidently true, surely?
+Selfevidently true, surely?
 Yet many places, most infamously Stoke-on-Trent, will suffer a worse service when HS2 phase 2 opens, according to current plans.

 The problem arises because express services on a classic trunk route between a major regional centre and London (Manchester - Euston, for example, again) typically have a number of stops at the regional end, to pick up traffic from lesser but still important locations in the originating region (the 'secondaries', say - in the present example Stockport, Macclesfield and Stoke-on-Trent), then a long non-stop (or just one or two stops) run to London.
 The bulk of the traffic is from the first station (Manchester Piccadilly).
 A HS line links the endpoints of the associated classic route, and would reasonably be expected to take over all the end-to-end traffic from the classic route.
 It may serve other intermediate locations, but will not directly serve the secondaries, which thus could face a worse service than previously.
 The way to solve this dilemma is to run a classic-compatible service along the initial section of the classic route, serving all the secondaries (and ideally a few more secondary-type locations, to help fill it), and then to leave the classic route and join the HS route at an intermediate junction.
-In the present example, my proposal is to run a classic-compatible service Manchester Piccadilly - Stockport - Macclesfield - Stoke-on-Trent - Stone - Stafford - Rugeley Trent Valley (for Walsall and Cannock) - <Handsacre Junction> - Birmingham Interchange - Calvert - Old Oak Common - London and beyond.
-This also has the serious advantage of freeing up slots on the classic route (over the entire section beyond the intermediate junction with the HS route, but most importantly on the approach to London, where capacity is most likely to be under pressure).
 If the traffic is no longer sufficient to fill the classic-compatible train adequately, use a shorter formation.
 We thus have:

 Guideline 2: There should be at least one intermediate junction to the HS route from the associated classic route, to allow classic compatible services to run serving those regional secondary locations served by the original classic express service, but not served directly by the HS route (and perhaps additional secondary locations on the classic route), joining the HS route at this intermediate junction, then high speed thereafter.
 This intermediate junction can also take other classic-compatible services from locations beyond the associated classic route (in the Manchester - London example, services such as from Preston and Liverpool).
-Indeed all services on the associated classic route from before the HS junction (which may originate on other classic routes which join it) are candidates to become classic-compatible services, freeing up slots on the classic route beyond that junction.
+Indeed all services on the associated classic routes which join it) are candidates to become classic-compatible services, freeing up slots on the classic route beyond that junction.